byu-osl/city-issue-server/README.md

 The city issue tracker provides a way for citizens to submit issues (e.g. graffiti, a streetlight is out) and be in a close feedback loop with the city.
 It is written in [Node](https://nodejs.org/) using [Express](http://expressjs.com/), [Mongoose (MongoDB)](http://mongoosejs.com/index.html), and [React](http://facebook.github.io/react/).

-This README is quite *optimistic*.
-Since the project is in its early stages, some of this is a todo list rather than documentation for existing code.
+This readme is quite optimistic: since the project is in its early stages, some of this is a todo list rather than documentation for existing code.

 ### Features